arangodb/docs/3.9/data-modeling-graphs-from-rdf.md

 #### Identifiers

-IRI's (ex: `http://dbpedia.org/resource/`) are used as universal identifiers in RDF but contain contain special characaters, namely `:` and `/`, which make them not suitable for use as an ArangoDB `_key` attribute.
+IRIs (ex: `http://dbpedia.org/resource/`) are used as universal identifiers in RDF but contain contain special characters, namely `:` and `/`, which make them not suitable for use as an ArangoDB `_key` attribute.
 This is the reason the previous example hashes the IRI value.
 This has a downside of relying on the hashing algorithm and in our case MD5 is one way so it becomes required to store the full